xiaolo66/hello-hxl/README.md

-readme-edits
+hello world
-I'm confuse why i learn python i am new programmer hello world today i will teach a great skill this is github!!
+i am new programmer

+today i will teach a great skill this is github!!
+I'm confuse why i learn python